Philosophy

 Sensual without being theatrical.
 The body is the first architecture; the clothes stay out of its way.
 Warm, specific, unselfconscious — the way skin actually feels at four in the afternoon, salt still on the shoulders.

 Restraint is not a style we apply.
 It is the brand.
-It is why the range is short and the words are few.
+It is why the edit is tight and the words are few.

 Almost nothing.
 Almost everything.